-ANTaR Victoria played a significant advocacy role in the lead up to the Referendum.
-We were successful in obtaining a grant from the City of Melbourne which enabled us to employ a part-time campaign manager, Tom Ponissi.
-We supported 10 Local Reconciliation Groups with their campaign efforts in their local communities by linking them to training and campaign resources.
-Together with the Victorian Council of Churches, and after an initial meeting between ANTaR Vic and the Heads of Churches in December, we facilitated monthly meetings for the Ecumenical Network Group - First Nations Matters which was a space for Christian Church groups to share information and resources, including those with a theological framework, around the Voice to Parliament.
+We have continued to promote the treaty and truth-telling processes within ANTaR Victoria played a significant advocacy role in the lead up to the Victoria through our support of the First Peoples Assembly of Victoria Referendum.
+We were successful in obtaining a grant from the City of (FPAV) and the Yoorrook Justice Commission.
+After the second election of Melbourne which enabled us to employ a part-time campaign manager, Tom Ponissi.
+We supported 10 Local Reconciliation Groups with their campaign representatives for the FPAV the next stages in treaty making in Victoria are the establishment of the Treaty Authority followed by negotiation of stateefforts in their local communities by linking them to training and campaign resources.
+Together with the Victorian Council of Churches, and after an wide and Traditional Owner treaties.
+The Yoorrook Justice Commission has focused on the historical and present day iniquities of the child protection initial meeting between ANTaR Vic and the Heads of Churches in December, and justice systems.
+Along with key state-wide First Nation organisations we facilitated monthly meetings for the Ecumenical Network Group - First Nations Matters which was a space for Christian Church groups to share such as the Victorian Aboriginal Legal Services and the Victorian Aboriginal Child Care Agency, ANTaR Vic promoted the call for closing the gap in child information and resources, including those with a theological framework, protection and incarceration rates. around the Voice to Parliament.
 We held a successful virtual event on Understanding the Voice with guest presenter Jade Ritchie.
 ANTaR Victoria members and subscribers were mobilised into action through links to training, resources and events.
 We also enjoyed being active members of the Allies for Uluru working group.